google/dqm/README.md

 #### Access restriction (recommended)

-DQM has not per-user access restriction, but you do so by enabling GCP [Identity-Aware Proxy (IAP)](https://cloud.google.com/iap/docs/app-engine-quickstart).
+DQM has no per-user access restriction, but you do so by enabling GCP [Identity-Aware Proxy (IAP)](https://cloud.google.com/iap/docs/app-engine-quickstart).

 ## Development